 - 2 teaspoons chili powder

-- 2 Tablespoons fish sauce soy sauce for vegetarians, tamari for gluten-free
+- 2 tablespoons fish sauce, substitute with soy sauce for vegetarians or tamari for a gluten-free option